Akaten/gscatter-js/README.md

 **blockcity**: not support required fields, if you pass, relative field will return empty.

 You can require specific fields to be given back to your app from a user's Identity on both Identity Requests and Signature Requests.
+Precondition is